-With this collecting interest in mind, the Institute established the now triennial International exhibition series in 1964 with the hope of supporting and encouraging contemporary botanical artists.
-Interactions with artists, curators and instructors have since enabled the Institute to represent a new group of artists every three years.
-Collectively, the International catalogues contain the most comprehensive record available of 20th- and 21st-century botanical artists and illustrators.
-The number of individuals represented now totals 1,129, and many of their artworks, often through generous donation by the artist, are in the permanent collection.
+With this collecting interest in mind, the Institute established the International Exhibition of Botanical Art & Illustration series in 1964 with the hope of supporting and encouraging contemporary botanical artists.
+Collectively, the International series catalogues are the most comprehensive record available of contemporary botanical artists and illustrators with individuals represented now totaling 1,212, and many of their artworks, often through generous donation by the artist, are in the permanent collection.
 At every International opening since 1995, we have collaborated with the American Society of Botanical Artists (ASBA) and have given talks, tours and displays of special collection items catered to specific requests.
 Since 2001 our collection has been a valuable resource for their local chapter, Allegheny Highlands Botanical Art Society (AHBAS).

 The Art Department continues to acquire significant historical collections, such as the Torner Collection of Sessé and Mociño Biological Illustrations, which includes 1,989 botanical and zoological watercolor illustrations made during the Royal Spanish Exploring Expedition of 1787–1803; the United States Department of Agriculture Forest Service Collection of 2,884 ink drawings and the Hitchcock-Chase Collection of Grass Drawings (on indefinite loan from the Smithsonian Institution).
 Illustrations for floras, monographs and economic botany works also are an important part of this department's holdings.
 Art collection data can be accessed on the Hunt Institute's online database, and images continue to be added.